California-Data-Collaborative/OWRS-Analysis/README.md

 # Open Water Rate Analysis
-Analysis of water rates collected in the OWRS format through the 2017 CaDC / Cal-Nevada water rate survey.
+Analysis of water rates collected in the OWRS format.

 ## [See the analysis](owrs_analysis.md)